Courseiva

 Why this answer

-Option D is correct because Azure RBAC with ACLs allows fine-grained permissions at the directory and file level.
-Option A is wrong because SAS tokens grant time-limited access but are not fine-grained.
-Option B is wrong because managed identities provide identity-based access but still require RBAC or ACLs for fine-grained control.
+Azure RBAC combined with POSIX-like ACLs allows fine-grained permissions at the directory and file level, supporting the principle of least privilege without modifying firewall settings.
+Option D is incorrect because shared access signatures (SAS) grant time-limited access but are not fine-grained at the directory/file level and can be complex to manage.
+Option B is incorrect because managed identities provide identity-based access but still require RBAC or ACLs for fine-grained control.

-Option C is wrong because firewall rules apply at the account level, not directory/file level.
+Option C is incorrect because storage account firewall rules apply at the account level, not at the directory or file level.

 MCQmedium